Command: MAP.DEL

 Overview

-command is used to delete either an entire map stored at a specific key or a specific field within that map.
+The MAP.DEL command is used to delete either an entire map stored at a specific key or a specific field within that map.
 It supports both single-key and key-field deletion operations, ensuring efficient and flexible map data handling in memory.

 Command Name